 Choose a payments partner that offers transparent pricing.
 When shopping around, ask the processors for a breakdown of their rates and fees so you know exactly how much you’re paying per month.

 Sometimes you need to make your processor see that your business adds value to their business.
 You have to make them want to keep you, so convincing them your business is valuable is important.
 Leverage your transaction volume if it’s high enough and that’ll say enough about your value to them.

-If you’re considered a high risk merchant account, your fees are going to be higher.
-High risk industries mean that there’s a higher chance that your company will experience credit card fraud.
-There’s two ways you can reduce this risk.
+If you’re considered a high-risk merchant account, your fees are going to be higher.
+High-risk industries mean that there’s a higher chance that your company will experience credit card fraud.
+There are two ways you can reduce this risk.

-Swipe as many cards as possible.
-The rates set by card brands (Visa, MasterCard) are higher when the cards are keyed in based on fraud risk, so swiping the majority of your card transactions is one way to reduce that risk.
+- Swipe as many cards as possible.
+The rates set by card brands (Visa, Mastercard, American Express) are higher when the cards are keyed in based on fraud risk, so swiping the majority of your card transactions is one way to reduce that risk.

 One simple mistake could lead to higher processing fees, so setting up your account the right way from the start can make all the difference.
 Provide the correct business information, such as type of transactions, type of business, and frequency of transactions because this matters to many processors (but not all).

 Not all credit cards are treated equally.
-Certain cards cost more to process than others.
+Certain credit cards/debit cards cost more to process than others.
 You need to choose to accept the cards that work best for your business.
-To onset costs of more expensive card types, make sure you’re meeting as many qualifying requirements as possible.
+To offset the costs of more expensive card types, make sure you’re meeting as many qualifying requirements as possible.

 Too many processors bundle and hide fees within other charges.
 Some fees shouldn’t even be added at all, let alone hidden.
 Take a look at your next merchant services bill and ask yourself what these additional fees are actually for.